While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 Top 7 Mac VPNs:

-While there are plenty of Virtual Private Network services that support Apple Mac systems, after some extensive testing we've decided the following seven Mac VPNs are best for a wide range of uses:
+While there are plenty of Virtual Private Network services that support Apple Mac systems, after some extensive testing we've decided on the following seven best Mac VPN services:

-ExpressVPN is our top recommended Mac VPN overall, but their offering for Mac owners is head and shoulders above the rest and really easy to use as well.
+ExpressVPN is our top recommended Mac VPN service overall.
+Their offering for Mac owners is head and shoulders above the rest and really easy to use as well.

 The dedicated ExpressVPN Mac app is the best we have come across and works with all recent versions of the macOS, including the latest updates.